tjohann/a20_sdk/README.md

     LABEL=ROOTFS_OLI    /mnt/olimex/olimex_rootfs          auto  noauto,user,rw  0 0
     LABEL=HOME_OLI      /mnt/olimex/olimex_home            auto  noauto,user,rw  0 0

+    LABEL=SHARED_OLI    /mnt/olimex/olimex_shared          auto  noauto,user,rw  0 0

 Outlook (next development steps)
 --------------------------------

 (until mid of july)
-Due to the fact that there's no real support for the sunxi kernel within my images i will remove them and concentrate on mainline kernel.
+- Due to the fact that there's no real support for the sunxi kernel within my images i will remove them and concentrate on mainline kernel.

 (until end of july)
-There is some effort needed to unify all images over the different devices.
+- There is some effort needed to unify all images over the different devices.
 The idea is to have only one base image (ROOT-Image -> Bananapi) and a script (./scripts/brand_image.sh) which copy/rsync the needed changes to the mounted sdcards.
+- To make the usage a little bit easier i will provide a set of scripts to generate a ready to boot sd-card.

+(until mid of august)
+- Finally i provide dialog based script (make_sdcard.sh) to put all scipts (from above) together to a unified userinterface (handle image creation).
-Additonally i will provide a minimal image which could be the basic for your own systems (with PREEMPT and RT-PREEMPT kernel).
+- I will provide a minimal image which could be the basic for your own systems (with PREEMPT and RT-PREEMPT kernel).